Assistance programs from Georgia Power.

 In addition to the resources offered directly by Georgia Power, customers have other non-profits they can contact as well as federal and state government resources.
 The various financial assistance programs include:

-- Federal government funded Low-Income Home Energy Assistance Program (LIHEAP), which is administered by the Georgia Department of Human Services.
+Federal government funded LIHEAP grant money for low-income Georgia Power customers is an option.
+There is a crisis and long term part of the benefit known as the Low-Income Home Energy Assistance Program (LIHEAP), which is administered by the Georgia Department of Human Services.
 Federal government funds and grants pay for this service, and are passed through to seniors and low income customers.
-Call 1-800-869-1150
+Call 1-800-869-1150, or more on Georgia LIHEAP.

-Save money on phone bills from the Georgia Lifeline Assistance Program.
+Save money on cell or landline phone bills from the Georgia Lifeline Assistance Program.
 This discount program may be available for individuals receiving aid such as Temporary Assistance to Needy Families (TANF), SNAP food stamps, or Supplemental Security Income (SSI).
 You need to call your local phone company to inquire into terms.
+Look here for a free government iphone in Georgia.

 Applying for help from Georgia Power

-Georgia Power Company can be reached at 1-888-660-5890.
+Georgia Power Company customer service phone number can be reached at 1-888-660-5890 or (888) 891-0938.
 Call them for more information or details on various assistance and energy saving programs.